Bradford Rifles: Interwar

 The TF reformed on 7 February 1920, and the 6th Bn West Yorkshires reformed as soon as the cadre was disembodied on 30 March.
-The TF was reoganised as the Territorial Army in 1921, with 6th Bn West Yorkshires once again in 146th (1st West Riding) Bde of 49th (West Riding Division).
+The TF was reorganised as the Territorial Army in 1921, with 6th Bn West Yorkshires once again in 146th (1st West Riding) Bde of 49th (West Riding Division).
 Bradford Grammar School Cadet Corps was affiliated to the battalion.

 Anti-Aircraft conversion

 In the 1930s the increasing need for anti-aircraft (AA) defence for Britain's cities was addressed by converting a number of TA infantry battalions into searchlight (S/L) battalions of the Royal Engineers (RE).
 In 1937 the 6th West Yorkshires was selected for conversion, becoming 49th (The West Yorkshire Regiment) Anti-Aircraft Battalion, Royal Engineers on 1 October, with HQ and 395–398 AA Companies based at Belle Vue Barracks.
-It was assigned to 31st (North Midland) AA Brigade, originally part of 2nd AA Division, but in the process of transferring to a new 7th AA Division forming to defend Yorkshire and the North Midlands.when war broke out in 1939.
+It was assigned to 31st (North Midland) AA Brigade, originally part of 2nd AA Division, but in the process of transferring to a new 7th AA Division forming to defend Yorkshire and the North Midlands when war broke out in 1939.